Ninja Slayer

-Ninja Slayer (ニンジャスレイヤー, Ninja Sureiyā) is a novel series created by American authors Bradley Bond and Philip "Ninj@" Morzez.
-After they gave permission for Japanese translations to be published via Twitter, Enterbrain published the first translated novel in September 2012, with illustrations by Warainaku.
+Ninja Slayer (ニンジャスレイヤー, Ninja Sureiyā) is a novel series styled as a work by American authors Bradley Bond and Philip "Ninj@" Morzez, who have authorized Honda Yu and Sugi Leika to translate it into Japanese.
+Enterbrain published the first Japanese version in September 2012, with illustrations by Warainaku.
 Sixteen novels have been released as of June 2016.
 It has received three manga adaptations.
-An ONA adaptation produced by Trigger and directed by Akira Amemiya which aired from April to October 2015.
+An ONA adaptation was produced by Trigger and directed by Akira Amemiya which aired from April to October 2015.

+Authorship

+While the creators publicly attribute the work to the two American authors, reporters consider it to be a Japanese work pretending to be a translation.

 Plot

 The story takes place in the cyberpunk metropolis of Neo-Saitama.
 After his wife and child are killed in a ninja turf war, salaryman Kenji Fujikido gets possessed by a mysterious ninja soul known as Naraku Ninja.
 As Naraku's craving for massacring the evil ninja overlaps with Fujikido's lust for revenge, together they bring Ninja Slayer – a terrifying ninja-killing grim reaper - into existence.
 The more their mental resonance and physical symbiosis deepens, the more powerful Ninja Slayer becomes.
 If Fujikido completely surrenders himself to Naraku, he will be unstoppable, at the cost of Naraku being able to massacre freely without restraint.